 That second song has the demon swing in it, as well as the kind of clean vocals that sound like people speaking in tongues at a tent revival, and calling back to old country music spawned by gospel revivals in white churches.
 The mixture of that with the blasting drums and searing, dervish-like riffs of black metal is astonishing.
 It’s a kind of religious and anti-religious ecstasy all at once.
 And that’s just the second song.

 From there, the music continues to be a remarkable amalgam of sounds.
-Primeval Well make you understand what black metal would have sounded like if it had originated along the Mason-Dixon line in America, or further south, instead of Norway.
+Primeval Well make you understand what black metal would have sounded like if it had originated along the Mason-Dixon line in America or in the Appalachian mountains, instead of Norway.
 It swirls and spins, it dances and cavorts, it soars to grandiose heights of sheer ebullience, it takes us under sodden wisteria beneath crescent moons.
 It unleashes hellfire and black magic, lunacy and seizures, the savage delight found by lean, hard-living people who were given nothing by anyone and found their own pleasures in the devil’s dream, and the woozy somnambulance brought about by corn liquor from the still.

 I’ll really get carried away with my own words if I don’t stop, if I haven’t already lost my mind.
 It’s that kind of album — a true rarity of conception and execution.
 As Rennie wrote to me, this should garner at least as much hype as Zeal and Ardor did.
 It has different cultural roots, of course, but when you hear it you’ll understand why Z&A might come to mind, though Primeval Well‘s achievement is superior.